tunnellm/GVSU-CIS350-TEAM_18/docs/proposal 10-04.md

 * The application shall, using a grade-weight system, determine the optimal order of completion for the aforementioned assignments.
 * The application shall allow the user to mark the aforementioned assignments as complete.
 * The application shall allow the user to input weighting categories for each class.
-* The application shall allow the user to drag inputted assignments into teh aforementioned weighting categories.
+* The application shall allow the user to drag inputted assignments into the aforementioned weighting categories.
 * The application shall allow the user to input estimated time of completion for the inputted assignments.

 # Non-Functional Requirements